Osmium: Occurrence

-Osmium is the least abundant stable element in Earth's crust, with an average mass fraction of 50 parts per trillion in the continental crust.
+Osmium is one of the least abundant stable elements in Earth's crust, with an average mass fraction of 50 parts per trillion in the continental crust.

 Osmium is found in nature as an uncombined element or in natural alloys; especially the iridium–osmium alloys, osmiridium (iridium rich), and iridosmium (osmium rich).
 In nickel and copper deposits, the platinum-group metals occur as sulfides (i.e., (Pt,Pd)S), tellurides (e.g., PtBiTe), antimonides (e.g., PdSb), and arsenides (e.g., PtAs2); in all these compounds platinum is exchanged by a small amount of iridium and osmium.
 As with all of the platinum-group metals, osmium can be found naturally in alloys with nickel or copper.

 Within Earth's crust, osmium, like iridium, is found at highest concentrations in three types of geologic structure: igneous deposits (crustal intrusions from below), impact craters, and deposits reworked from one of the former structures.
 The largest known primary reserves are in the Bushveld Igneous Complex in South Africa, though the large copper–nickel deposits near Norilsk in Russia, and the Sudbury Basin in Canada are also significant sources of osmium.
 Smaller reserves can be found in the United States.
-The alluvial deposits used by pre-Columbian people in the Chocó Department, Colombia are still a source for platinum-group metals.
+The alluvial deposits used by pre-Columbian people in the Chocó Department, Colombia, are still a source for platinum-group metals.
 The second large alluvial deposit was found in the Ural Mountains, Russia, which is still mined.